Amey-Thakur/MICROPROCESSOR-AND-MICROPROCESSOR-LAB/README.md

 **For Educators**
 These materials may serve as curriculum references, lab examples, or supplementary teaching resources.
 Attribution is appreciated when utilizing content.

+**For Researchers**
+The documentation and organization may provide insights into academic resource curation and educational content structuring.

 ---

 <!-- LICENSE -->